Please drop by my new site with all of this content plus much more at http://wrightingwords.com

 Sometimes it is a challenge for students who are completely absorbed by non-fiction to get on the imagination bandwagon.
 They need assignments with roots in real people, things, and events.
 If their interest is cars, then encourage them to put a car at the heart of the story: the driver must win a race; the mechanic is injured and his child must repair a car in time for a special event; someone goes joyriding and has to explain a big scratch on the car to the owner; or someone uses a car to rescue someone; or … you get the idea.

 Another source of “real” people is old postcards that you can find very cheaply at flea markets and antique stores.
 The messages on the back are great story starters.
-Here’s an article that gives some examples of how this can work:
+Here’s and article about using postcards that gives some examples of how this can work:

 4. Resources, Resources, Resources